jac11/LFI_Hunter/README.md

 ## License

-LFI Hunter is licensed for user use only, with no permission to modify any source code.
+* LFI Hunter is licensed for user use only, with no permission to modify any source code.
+* read LFI_Hunter_License.txt

 ---